UWCNuclear/xia4MANDELA/README.md

 # ROOT and GRSISort tips!

-- To see what is inside a ROOT file, type ".ls" in GRSISort
+- To see what is inside a ROOT file, type: .ls
-- To look at raw ROOT trees, type "new TBrowser"
+- To look at raw ROOT trees, type: new TBrowser
-- To plot TH1 histograms, type:
+- To plot TH1 histograms, type: histo->Draw()
-    "histo->Draw()"
-- To fit a peak, click on the histogram on the left and right of the peak, and hit "f". *Practical video*: https://www.youtube.com/watch?v=OG-s4FhOMIk
+- To fit a peak in GRSISort, click on the histogram on the left and right of the peak, and hit "f". *Practical video*: https://www.youtube.com/watch?v=OG-s4FhOMIk
 - To plot TH2 matrices, type "matrix->Draw("colz")" and hit "l" (like log) to display the z-axis on log scale.
-- To project TH2 matrices on the x-axis, type "matrix->ProjectionX()->Draw("colz")"
+- To project TH2 matrices on the x-axis, type: matrix->ProjectionX()->Draw("colz")
-- To project a specific bin from TH2 matrices on the x-axis, type "matrix->ProjectionX("px",1,1)->Draw("colz")"
+- To project a specific bin from TH2 matrices on the x-axis, type: matrix->ProjectionX("px",1,1)->Draw("colz")
-- To project TH2 matrices on the y-axis, type "matrix->ProjectionY()->Draw("colz")"
+- To project TH2 matrices on the y-axis, type: matrix->ProjectionY()->Draw("colz")
-- To gate on TH2 matrices and do background subtraction in GRSISort, type "new TBGSubtraction(matrix)"
+- To gate on TH2 matrices and do background subtraction in GRSISort, type: new TBGSubtraction(matrix)

 ***Notes:***